A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Base change theorems for crystalline cohomology

 If $E^{uv}_2=0$ for $u>0$ or $v<0$ or $v>l$, then there is an associated map

-and, if $p^N$ kills all $E^{uv}_2$ for $u\neq 0$, this map is a $p^{(l+1)}$-isogeny. \end{lem} \begin{proof} We consider only the first case because the second one is analogous.
-By convergency there is a filtration
+and, if $p^N$ kills all $E^{uv}_2$ for $u\neq 0$, this map is a $p^{N(l+1)}$-isogeny. \end{lem} \begin{proof} We consider only the first case because the second one is analogous.
+By convergence there is a filtration